 Following up on last weeks Spanish article, this week, further travelling has revealed some critically important lessons that Australian investors can use to better select and avoid what surely must be a calamity in the making for those unaware.

-Driving down from Barcelona to Valencia, Spain’s second largest city, I took a detour through several of Spain’s coastal wastelands.
+Helping you with smoother investment returns and How to avoid Australia’s own property calamity in one simple process: Driving down from Barcelona to Valencia, Spain’s second largest city, I took a detour through several of Spain’s coastal wastelands.
 Torreblanca for example is littered with partially constructed/abandoned developments.
 The Cause – low interest rates and a “build it – they shall come” attitude.

-Sadly for Torreblanca and thousands of Spanish towns just like it, they didn’t come – net result being disaster for investors, the banks, developers and really the local community , which has laid in trunk roads, drainage etc for thousands of empty eyesores.
+Sadly for Torreblanca and thousands of Spanish towns just like it.
+They didn’t come – net result being disaster for investors, the banks, developers and really the local community.
+Which has laid in trunk roads, drainage etc for thousands of empty eyesores.

 In the case of Spain, years of low interest rates, courtesy of economic prudence from its larger and Northern neighbours, all of a sudden cheap money made building anything anywhere very easy for the developers.
 Wind forward a few years and an economy with a reported 3 million empty homes and a coastline littered with buildings like this photo, and the outcome is very sad.